 Lorae V. Bonamy is a lover, a dreamer, a communicator and a writer who endeavors to use her agency to make a positive and lasting impact in the lives of others.
 Lorae received her Bachelor of Arts degree in Strategic Communication from Temple University in Philadelphia, Pennsylvania and her Master of Science degree in Higher Education Counseling/Student Affairs from West Chester University of Pennsylvania.

-The population Lorae desires to work with is traditional undergraduate students, because she witnessed firsthand both the tumultuous experience college can be, and the doors that are opened when students are provided with adequate support and guidance.
+As a Student Affairs educator, the population Lorae desires to work with is traditional undergraduate students, because she witnessed firsthand both the tumultuous experience college can be, and the doors that are opened when students are provided with adequate support and guidance.

 An empath, a philanthropist and a vehement believer in servitude, Lorae desires to work long term as an advocate for the common good.
 In 2014, Lorae launched her first campaign, “21 Days of Love”, in an effort to raise awareness about the public interest issue of homelessness in Philadelphia.
 Since then, 21 Days of Love has gone on to impact hundreds of people in southeastern Pennsylvania.
 Her dedication to service also led to her being elected as Homecoming Queen and becoming a member of Zeta Phi Beta Sorority, Incorporated, both during her final year of undergraduate studies.